mr-easy/beautiful-jekyll/drafts/implementing-gibbs-sampling-in-python.md

 $$p(x_1 | x_0) \sim \mathcal(N)(\mu_1 + \frac{\Sigma_{01}}{\Sigma_{00}}(x_0 - \mu_0), \Sigma_{11} - \frac{\Sigma_{01}^2}{\Sigma_{00}})$$

 Because they are so similar, we can use just one function for both of them.
-We used numpy's ```random.randn()``` which gives a sample from standard normal, we transform it by multiplying with standard deviation and shifting it by the mean of out distribution.
-The following function is the implementation of above equations and gives us sample from these distributions.
+We used NumPy's ```random.randn()``` which gives a sample from standard normal, we transform it by multiplying with standard deviation and shifting it by the mean of out distribution.
+The following function is the implementation of the above equations and gives us a sample from these distributions.

 {% highlight python %}
  def conditional_sampler(sampling_index, current_x, mean, cov):